 If you have appreciated what you have found here on my blog, perhaps you might want to consider picking up a few of my books, which cover a pretty broad range of topics.
 These books fall broadly into several categories:

 Equipping with the Word is a series of books that work verse by verse through books of the Bible (or large sections of scripture).
 They are expositional in nature, which means they are part commentary and part devotional.
-They are good for your own personal Bible study or to guide you in the preparation to lead a small group study or Sunday School Class.
+They are good for your own personal devotions, Bible studies, or to assist you as you lead or prepare to lead Bible studies or small groups.

-This page contains books that don’t fall neatly into one of the categories above; please considuer perusing some of these offerings.
+This page contains books that don’t fall neatly into one of the categories above; please consider perusing some of these offerings.

 John Bunyan’s Pilgrim’s progress is still a treasured classic of Christian literature.
 In the spirit of this classic, Pastor Win tells the story of two additional pilgrims as they escape from the City of Destruction.
 This is the story of Michael and Hope, a brother and sister, along with their friend, Prudence, whom they meet along the way.
 You will find many familiar characters and places if you are familiar with Bunyan’s classic, but they have been reimagined as we explore the Christian life from the perspective of some new characters.